-G4S Australia provides a broad range of security and custodial services in Australia and New Zealand to safeguard the welfare and prosperity of Australians, helping to create safer and better environments in which people live and work.
-It does this through a workforce of approximately 1,800 directly employed people who work across its operations located around Australia as well as head office located in Melbourne.
+G4S Australia provides a broad range of security and custodial services in Australia to safeguard the welfare and prosperity of Australians, helping to create safer and better environments in which people live and work.
+It does this through a workforce of approximately 2,100 directly employed people who work across its operations located around Australia as well as head office located in Melbourne.
 Our operations also include sub-contractors and labour-hire resources that support our business with ongoing labour or the provision of services in G4S Australia's facilities.

-Justice Services
+Services

 We support government and law enforcement agencies to mitigate the impact of crime on resources, infrastructure and the economy through the management of correctional and custodial facilities as well as provision of electronic monitoring, prisoner transport and offender rehabilitation services.
+Our expertise in corporate risk, technology-enabled security and critical asset protection helps Governments, business, judiciary and community services operate with peace of mind and efficiency.

 G4S Australia provides:

+Prisons

+► Full operational management and maintenance of Mount Gambier Prison in South Australia and Port Phillip Prison in Victoria.

+Justice and Enforcement

-- full operational management and maintenance of Mount Gambier Prison in South Australia and Port Phillip Prison in Victoria; - prisoner transport and escort services on behalf of corrections, police, social services and forensic health agencies in Victoria: and - ▶ security services at Long Bay Forensic Hospital in New South Wales and at Parkville and Malmsbury Youth Justice Centres in Victoria.
+- ▶ Prisoner transport and escort services on behalf of corrections, police, social services and forensic health agencies in Victoria. - Management of court located custody facilities in Victoria - ▶ Electronic monitoring of offenders released into the community on home detention, bail or parole. - Mobile speed camera enforcement in New South Wales

+Courts and Community

+- Security services at Long Bay Forensic Hospital in New South Wales and at Parkville Youth Justice Centre in Victoria. - Critical on-site security at courts across metropolitan and regional Victoria and the District Court in Western Australia.

-Integrated Security Services
+Security